NathanaelA/nativescript-liveedit/README.md

 # NativeScript Real time LiveSync

 A NativeScript module providing real time development for Android.
+This version is for v1.2.1 of the Android Runtimes.

 ## License